liberapay/liberapay.com/README.md

 ### Installation

-Firstly, make sure you have the following dependencies installed:
+Make sure you have the following dependencies installed first:

 - python ≥ 3.6
   - including the C headers of python and libffi, which are packaged separately in many Linux distributions